 Similar to Apple Pay, PayPal allows you to shop online using your existing bank-issued credit card while affording you the protection of a virtual card.
 And since PayPal is so widely accepted on the internet, that makes these great virtual credit cards for online shopping.

 So, for example, when you make an online payment using your physical card number, the merchant (or payment processor) will store that number.
-When you choose to check out with PayPal using that same physical credit card, PayPal will never give them a temporary card number instead of your actual card.
+When you choose to check out with PayPal using that same physical credit card, PayPal will never give them your actual credit card number.

 Just like Apple Pay, you’re trusting a single company (Apple or PayPal) instead of various merchants.
 However, you have no control over the virtual cards they create.